 Yet sometimes, the hangers end up not working for other pieces of clothing.
 So if you continue to put a shirt on a hanger that slides off, pick a different hanger and get rid of that one.
 Again, it’s all about creating a space that creates calm in your mind.

 Clear 14 inches of Space a Day

 It may sound like a lot, but I quickly realized that I could clear more than this.
-Yet I liked knowing that for 7 days I was to only tackle 14 inches.
-If you feel overwhelmed by stuff and organization I encourage you to try this challenge.
-For 7 days clear 14 inches of space.
+Yet I liked knowing that for 7 days, I was only to tackle 14 inches.
+If you feel overwhelmed by stuff and organization, I encourage you to try this challenge 7 days clear 14 inches of space.
 Take 14 minutes of quiet/prayer time to refuel your soul.

 Here’s how my car looked after the 7 days!

-Once you have your space cleared make sure you have a place to put it.
+Once you have your space cleared, make sure you have a place to put it.
 I always put soft items in plastic bags and harder items in totes.
 Pick a spot in your house or your room where the bags will be put.
-Then at the end of the week gather up the bags and donate.
+Then at the end of the week, gather up the bags and donate them.

-If you have clothes that are stained and so faded they wouldn’t live up to donation standards, cut those up into rags and place in your garage/shed/barn.
-I know my husband and I go through plenty of rags in the summer with all the different projects going on.
+If you have stained clothes and so faded, they wouldn’t live up to donation standards; cut those up into rags and place them in your garage/shed/barn.
+I know my husband, and I go through plenty of rags in the summer with all the different projects going on.